tstelzle/Sudoku/Readme.md

 ### Algorithms
 1. Brute Force & Backtracking (Iterative & Recursive)
-2. ILP / SMT
+2. ILP / SMT (ToDo)
 3. Brute Force With Dynamic Backtracking
-4. Exact Cover (Mathematical Solution)
+4. Exact Cover (Mathematical Solution) (ToDO)
-5. Random Insert Of Numbers -> Test For Working Solution
+5. Random Insert Of Numbers -> Test For Working Solution (ToDo)
+6. Youtube Channel Computerphile Implementation

 ## Explanation Of The Implementation
-The sudoku board is build with the classes inside the 'Board' directory.
+The sudoku board is build with the classes inside the 'module_board' directory.
 The picture clarifies the board structure.
 The size of the sudoku is always a square.
 In the picture the size of the sudoku board is three.
 The following explanation will always use the picture size.
 The size can be adjusted to a positive integer number and is therefore scalable.